The 17 Sweet and Savory Pancake Recipes to Try from Around the World

 Made with rice and lentil flour, dosa are thin, crispy pancakes popular in Southern India and Sri Lanka.
 They can be enjoyed alone with a range of delicious dipping sauces and chutneys or stuffed with fragrant fillings that range from potato to meat, and even paneer cheese.
 Try a twist on the classic here:

 Have we satisfied your appetite for pancakes?
 Let us know your favorite kinds or your secret tips in the comments!
-If you have a winning recipe you’d like to share with the Kitchen Stories community, send it to firstname.lastname@example.org for your chance to be published.
+If you have a winning recipe, simply upload it to our app to share it with the Kitchen Stories community.

 Published on January 26, 2019